modcloth-cookbooks/users-augment/README.md

 ### 2. Create Your Keys

-To maintain simplicity, `users-augment` searches for a single data bag in your `users` bag named `augment_keys`.
-For each key/value pair in this bag, the key is the name of the user or group, and the value is either a string or an array of strings containing your ssh public keys.
+To keep things simple and fast, `users-augment` searches for a single data bag in your `users` bag named `augment_keys`.
+For each key/value pair in this bag, the key is the name of the user or group, and the value is either a string or an array of strings with each string being a public ssh key.

 **NOTE:** While creating groups of users in either your `augment_keys` bag or by way of a role is completely possible, it is not recommended.